Nevada Careers & Opportunities: 3 Great Sectors to Keep Your Eye On

 That kind of steady population growth is usually a result of a strong and diverse economy, which Nevada definitely has.
 But it's also a result of other features.
 For example, Nevadans don't have to pay any state income tax.
 And the region is full of affordable housing options, great cultural and entertainment activities, and mesmerizing spots for outdoor recreation.

 In terms of career opportunities, Nevada offers plenty of variety.
 Three of the most appealing sectors include:

 1. Tourism, Hospitality, and Entertainment

-In 2015 alone, more than 55 million people visited Nevada.
 The region is a hugely popular tourist destination.
-As a result, the travel industry supports roughly 30 percent of all jobs in the state.2 And it's easy to see why.
+According to TravelNevada, more than 55 million people visited Nevada in 2015 alone.
+As a result, the travel industry supports roughly 30 percent of all jobs in the state.
+And it's easy to see why.

 Start with Las Vegas.
 The city is well known as one of the top entertainment destinations in the world.
 After all, residents and visitors alike have access to Broadway-quality shows, bustling casinos, concerts by nearly all of the biggest acts, restaurants owned by famous chefs, superb shopping outlets, and several other unique and tempting diversions.
 Plus, many of the city's hotels are larger-than-life works of art.

 In the state's northwest region, the cities of Reno and Sparks offer their own fun entertainment options as well as quick access to amazing recreational areas such as Lake Tahoe, which offers skiing and boating opportunities.
 And the rest of the state offers a variety of awe-inspiring natural parks and wilderness areas.